dougeby/IntuneDocs/intune/windows-store-for-business.md

 - To use this capability, devices must be joined to Active Directory Domain Services, or workplace-joined.
 - Enrolled devices must be using the 1511 release of Windows 10 or later.

-Additionally, related sets of apps and Offline Licensed apps synced from the Microsoft Store for Business will now be consolidated into a single app entry in the UI.
+Additionally, a related set of apps and Offline Licensed apps synced from the Microsoft Store for Business will now be consolidated into a single app entry in the UI.
 Any deployment details from the individual packages will be migrated over to the single entry.
-To view related sets of app licenses in the Azure portal, select **App licenses** from the **Mobile apps** blade.
+To view a related set of apps in the Azure portal, select **App licenses** from the **Mobile apps** blade.

 ## Associate your Microsoft Store for Business account with Intune
 Before you enable synchronization in the Intune console, you must configure your store account to use Intune as a management tool: